SydneyOwl/cloudlog-helper/readme.md

 ### 📌 HamCQ Configuration

-[HamCQ](https://forum.hamcq.cn) is an amateur radio enthusiast community in China.
+[HamCQ](https://forum.hamcq.cn) is an amateur radio enthusiast community.
 This software integrates with HamCQ's log upload feature.
 After passing the community's license verification and obtaining an API key, simply enter it in the corresponding input field in the software.

 ![img.png](./md_assets/image-20250602140113552.png)